kisstamasj/notes/k8s-basic.md

 ```

 # ReplicaSet
-Create multiple instance of pods.
+Creates multiple instance of pods.
 There is a ```selector``` dictionary.
 Can manage other pods not just what it created itself.
 ## Example